FirebirdRobotics/Polyphemus2019/README.md

 joystick button for stilts

-Read this to install the CTR-Electronics Phoenix software framework: https://phoenix-documentation.readthedocs.io/en/latest/index.html
+Read this to install the CTR-Electronics Phoenix software framework (for CAN motors/motor controllers): https://phoenix-documentation.readthedocs.io/en/latest/index.html